 - 1. Review the expectations of each subcontractor in regards to the condition of the wall cavities at the Pre-construction meeting. - 2.
 Review the condition of every wall cavity prior to closing the second side. - 3.
 All wall cavities should be clean and dry.
 This requires shop vac or blowing the track clean. - 4.
-Document the condition of the walls with pictures and notes.
-Each photo is to have its location identified.
-Identification is to include room number and wall direction.
-For example room 104 East wall.
-In the case of corridors or other long walls an additional identifier to locate along the length to be provided.
-For example corridor 205 North wall near door 208. - 5.
-At any recessed accessory location re-inspect the wall and document the condition prior to the installation of the accessory. - 6.
-Document that all walls have been reviewed with marked up plans or detailed description. - 7.
+Document the condition of the walls with pictures and notes. - 5.
+Document that all walls have been reviewed with marked up plans or detailed description. - 6.
 File all documentation in subcontractors contract file.

-It is critical that project teams and subcontractors thoroughly understand the window system(s) being used on the project.
-All aspects of the fabrication and installation should be reviewed with the manufacturer, fabricator, and installing contractor for each system being used on the project.
-The Process:
+It is critical that Power Field Staff thoroughly understand the window system(s) being used on the project.
+All aspects of fabrication and installation should be reviewed with the manufacturer and fabricator for each system being used on the project.

 - 1. Review the construction documents and understand the systems involved. - 2.
 Review manufacturer's product data for conformance to project specifications. - 3.
 Is the system specified based on a manufacturer's standard, or based on performance criteria. - 4.
 Review shop drawings for compliance with design intent for profile and details. - 5.
 Coordinate with structural drawings and adjacent trades. - a.
 Understand loading imposed on structure for gravity and wind load. - b.
 Understand tolerances of adjacent trades. - c.
 Review deflection requirements and thermal movement requirements. - d.
 Review compatibility issues with dissimilar metals, sealants and finishes. - 6.
 Review and understand the fabrication process from initial submittal, die approval, painting, stock lengths, cutting and fabrication in the shop, assembly, shipping and installation. - 7.
 Review the step by step process during each phase of the work. - 8.
 Visit the fabrication facility and review the process. - a.
 Review the manufacturer's step by step instructions, confirm that they are being followed.
 If any deviations are noticed they are to be documented and the reasons for the deviation discussed with eth fabricator and they are to provide documentation from the manufacturer noting that they accept the modification. - b.
 Ask to see their internal QA / QC logs for sealants - 9.
 Once the material arrives on site hold a jobsite training session for the installation crew.
-This session does not have to be the very first day of install but must take place prior to the installation of any critical seals for the system being installed.
-Power expects that the installing contractor is responsible to schedule and follow the process outlined below. - a.
+This session does not have to be the very first day of install but must take place prior to the installation of any critical seals for the system being installed. - a.
 Review the steps required for on-site assembly and erection.
 Use the manufacturer's written assembly instructions as the basis for this review. - i.
 Focus on "critical air and water seal" areas within the system.
 Specific crew members are to be responsible for these seals. - ii.
 Installation crews are to photo document the installation of these seals - iii.
 Discuss "reset" procedures to be implemented when the system is not fitting up correctly.
 This does not mean grab a bigger hammer. - 1.
 Evaluate cause of poor fit is there an error in fabrication?
 Who at the fabricator / manufacturer is the point of contact to resolve these issues. - 2.
 Any field repairs to be properly documented step by step instructions to be furnished by the manufacturer/ fabricator. - 3.
-All seals need to be re-established - b.
-Manufacturer's representation is mandatory.
-Confirm with Contractor is manufacturer will charge for this service and budget accordingly.
+All seals need to be re-established

-- c.
+- b.
+Manufacturer's representation is mandatory. - c.
 Quality Support Manager attendance is mandatory for the initial meeting. - d.
 All crew members are to attend.
-If additional crews are added then additional training sessions will be required.
-The foreman is to train the additional crews and turn into Power the sign in sheets from those meetings. - e.
+If additional crews are added then additional training sessions will be required. - e.
 Establish the field quality control process.
 Who verifies the critical seals to ensure that they are correct prior to placing the next lift or covering?